WebAssembly/wasi-messaging/README.md

 ## Phase 4 Advancement Criteria

-`wasi-messaging` should have at least two implementations for both open source message brokers (such as Kafka, NATS, or Redis) and two for cloud service providers
+`wasi-messaging` should have at least two implementations for both open source message brokers (such as Kafka, or NATS) and two for cloud service providers

 ## Introduction